flux-gui/flux-gui/website/src/pages/help-and-support/index.md

 ## Commercial Support

-Weaveworks provides [Weave GitOps Enterprise](https://www.weave.works/product/gitops-enterprise/), a continuous operations product that makes it easy to deploy and manage Kubernetes clusters and applications at scale in any environment.
+Weaveworks provides [Flux-GUI Enterprise](https://www.weave.works/product/gitops-enterprise/), a continuous operations product that makes it easy to deploy and manage Kubernetes clusters and applications at scale in any environment.
 The single management console automates trusted application delivery and secure infrastructure operations on premise, in the cloud and at the edge.

 To discuss your support needs, please contact us at [info@weaveworks.org](mailto:info@weaveworks.org).